Zayed Award For Human Fraternity

 Jury panel members are selected according to expertise.

-- A representative of the Grand Imam of Al Azhar
+- An individual selected by the Grand Imam of Al-Azhar.

-- Two people chosen by the Higher Committee of
+- The Secretary-General of the Higher Committee of Human Fraternity.

 2019: Grand Imam of Al-Azhar His Eminence Ahmed Al-Tayeb and Head of the Catholic Church His Holiness Pope Francis.

 The two religious leaders were presented with the award following their historic signing in Abu Dhabi of the Document on Human Fraternity, which calls for all people to put aside differences in pursuit of progress through understanding, reconciliation and peace.

 2021: UN Secretary-General Antonio Guterres and Moroccan-French activist Latifa Ibn Ziaten.

 These two exceptional individuals were presented with the award for their respective efforts to address some of the world’s key socio-cultural and political issues, and their embodiment of the values championed in the Document on Human Fraternity.